zcash/zips/drafts/str4d-stratum/draft1.rst

 - Marek Palatinus (slush) and his colleagues for their refinements, suggestions, and robust discussion.

-This ZIP was edited by [TODO: fill in]
+This ZIP was edited by Daira Hopwood.

 References